cemkeylan/gentoo-busybox-init/README.md

 You can revert anytime by running `sudo ./revert`

-What this program does is, it copies the busybox configuration to /etc/portage/savedconfig and installs busybox with the config file.
-Busybox is then built with `static` and `savedconfig` USE flags.
+This program downloads the busybox source tarball, builds with the given configuration and installs it to /usr/local/bin/busybox-init.
 It then removes sysvinit and installs its own init scripts and inittab.
 We do a `busybox --install` to make sure all init and runit programs are set in place.